 But every woman who carries a child is unique unto herself and her child and her family.
 Every daughter who buries her father is unique unto herself.
 Every new widow despising the label is unique in her searching.
-Every runner fast or slow, easy of gait or gimpy, large and lithe or skinny and floppy, is unique unto himself.
+Every runner fast or slow, easy of gait or gimpy, large or lithe or skinny or floppy, is unique unto himself.
 Every soul stubbornly seeking to fill himself with understanding, is unique unto himself.
 And to God.

 With these thoughts playing through my mind, I ask myself, “What is my end goal?
 What is it I want to accomplish?
 I am so tired, it’s so surreal, I want to cry, crumple, quit.
 What if something worse happens?”
 And when I’m done here on Earth, when I look back, will I say, “The time was so short.
 I could’ve tried a little harder, could’ve pushed up the hill a little harder.
 There was only one mile left to go!”

 He’s not here, and this to me is unfathomable so I have a tinge of denial most of the time.